Step by Step Installation and Usage

 When working with whole genome data, we suggest you generate separate invariant sites VCFs for each chromosome.
 This is to prevent memory limitation issues down the line.
 This is less of an issue for reduced representation sequencing, naturally.

 We recommend using the standard tools dedicated to performing such operations on VCFs: VCFtools and BCFtools (both available on bioconda).
+The examples below use VCFtools because its filter flags are the most legible, but BCFtools (bcftools view, bcftools filter) can perform all of the same operations and is the more actively-maintained tool — use whichever you prefer.

 Site-level filtration